adityaagre/Hypergraph-Coloring/README.md

 # Hypergraph-Coloring

-Jupyter notebook has stuff up until the sorting thing needs to be completed
+Jupyter notebook has stuff up until the sorting thing.

+That needs to be completed